PySCeS/PyscesToolbox/README.md

 Because this project is still in its infancy, future changes might break older scripts.
 These types of changes will be kept to a minimum and will be documented here.

+### Changes on 2017-02-09: Full cross compatibility
+On 2017-02-09 Symca support via Maxima has been added to PySCeSToolbox on Windows.
+A configuration file located at `C:\Pysces\psctb_config.ini` can be used to specify the path to `maxima.bat`.
+By default, however, PySCeSToolbox should detect the path to `maxima.bat` automatically if it has been installed using the default options.
+This change should have no impact on any older scripts save for making them platform independent.

 ### Changes on 2017-02-02: Dropped IPython Notebook 3.x.x support
 As of 2017-02-02 IPython Notebook 3.x.x support has been dropped in favour of Jupyter 4.x.x.
 This should not affect the functioning of scripts (save for those based on versions before that of 2015-11-11).
 PySCeSToolbox will however require the Jupyter Notebook as of this date in order to use its interactive features.
+Note that `ipywidgets` (an automatically installed requirement for the Jupyter notebook) needs you to run the command "`jupyter nbextension enable --py --sys-prefix widgetsnbextension`" before enabling widgets in the notebook.

 ### Changes on 2015-11-11: API changes
 Major changes were made on 2015-11-11 that might break scripts coded before this date.
 These changes are related to the naming of methods and fields.
 For scripts older than 2015-11-11 we recommend using an older version of PySCeSToolbox (noted under **Installation**).
 Manual porting of scripts is also possible with details of necessary changes outlined under **Porting scripts to latest version**.